tzcytpm/pl-comms-web/docs/config.md

 For `mobile_builds`, the following subproperties are available:

 1. `ios`: The URL for where to download the iOS app, such as an App Store link.
 When explicitly `null`, the app will assume the iOS app cannot be downloaded.
-When not provided, the default PL Comms app will be assumed available.
+When not provided, the default privateLINE Comms app will be assumed available.
 2. `android`: The same as `ios`, except for Android instead.
 3. `fdroid`: The same as `android`, except for FDroid instead.